MicrosoftDocs/azure-docs/articles/azure-maps/azure-maps-qgis-plugin.md

    </center>

 The **Floor Picker** tab provides options to select the floor number and visualize the selected floor.
-Before you can select the floor number, you'll need to load your data set.
+The option is initially greyed out, because need to load your data set before you can select the floor number.

    <center>